 Likewise, the framework would require modification if environmental affordances prove substantially less useful in explaining captive behavioural expression than alternative variables such as physiological state, developmental history or individual behavioural phenotype.

 This is distinct from the failure of any single affordance hypothesis.
-The framework itself would lose explanatory value if accounting for functional behavioural opportunity did not improve the prediction or interpretation of captive behaviour beyond models based upon physical environmental variables, physiological state, developmental history or individual phenotype alone.
+At framework level, improved explanatory value means that adding preregistered measures of functional behavioural opportunity to comparator models containing physical environmental variables, physiological state, developmental history and individual phenotype produces replicable gains in out-of-sample prediction of whether, when or how target behaviours occur, or reduces systematic misclassification of non-expression under constraint as non-use despite access.
+Those gains should be judged using prespecified comparative measures such as prediction error, explained variance or information criteria, not post hoc narrative fit.
+If functional-opportunity measures repeatedly provide no such gain, the framework itself would lose explanatory value and require revision.

 Reproducibility and Collaboration